-29 Best-Selling Products Readers Cozied Up With In March — From Bloomers To Linen Duvets
+What R29 Readers Bought A Lot Of In March—From Sexy Granny Panties To Astrology Subscriptions

-March may be the official home to spring equinox, but, from the Shopping team's perspective, it was still all about the great indoors.
-According to our anonymous shopping data, R29 readers and editors prioritized coziness at home this month.
-We reclaimed the "granny" panty, snoozed beneath breezy linen duvets, unwound with adult coloring books, and stocked our beauty cabinets to the brim with nighttime skincare essentials — and we're here to dish on the brands that made it happen.
+From a seasonal perspective, March owns the spring equinox.
+But, from a product perspective?
+This weird transition of a month was all about the great indoors.
+According to our anonymous shopping data, Refinery29 readers and editors alike spent the past 30 days prioritizing at-home-type purchases; reclaiming the "granny" panty, sleeping beneath breathable linen bedding, creatively releasing with adult coloring books, and investing in a powerhouse skin-care regimen.
+And, now, we're dishing on the best-selling buys that made it all possible.

-Prepare to read all about the 29 best-selling, reader-favorite products that made the last 30 days a dream come true.
-Sleep Week deals left us refreshed; shacket season made its comeback with a rarely-stocked Free People gem; two under-the-radar serums saved our beauty writers' complexions at completely different price points.
-So if you didn't cozy up and snuggle down with a slew of pampering products this month, don't — we've got you covered for April with our TL;DR encapsulation of March's best-selling reader favorite products ahead.
+Ahead, discover the 29 top-purchased March products: from Sleep Week deals that left us feeling refreshed to cult-famous shackets that helped us figure out how the heck to dress and hidden-gem serums that saved our sapped post-winter complexions.
+If you didn't cozy up and snuggle down with a slew of self-pampering products this month, that's no problem.
+We've got you covered for April with our TL;DR guide to the best-selling, most wanted products from March 2022.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.